Is your garden space limited? Learn how to plant a vertical garden to improve your crops and save on space!

 - Have less damage by pests since you will be able to see and pick off pests better and there are less hiding places for the bugs.

-The Best Crops to Grow Vertically
+The Best Crops for Vertical Gardening

 Almost any crop can be grown in a more vertical fashion, but vining vegetables are best suited for these techniques.
 These include: